Iceland In-Depth | Two-Week Road Trip

 Dynjandi is nestled inland, requiring a beautiful drive through some twisting mountain passes to reach.
 The trail leading up to it is even more spectacular, as it requires you to pass a parade of other smaller waterfalls, each with a unique charm and appeal.

-Once you approach the main feature, however, you will be left in little wonder as to why, amongst all of the incredible sites of the Westfjords, this is considered one of the best.
-A hundred metres tall, Dynjandi tumbles down what appears to be a set of perfectly carved steps descending a cliff.
+Once you approach the main feature, you will be left in little wonder why this is considered one of the best amongst all of the incredible sites of the Westfjords.
+328 ft (100 m) tall, Dynjandi tumbles down what appears to be a set of perfectly carved steps descending a cliff.
 As it falls, its flow widens, increasing its dramatic scale and fantastical appearance.

 After admiring and photographing this show-stopping wonder, you'll continue on your Westfjords adventure to Látrabjarg.
 Another record-breaking feature, these are the longest birdwatching cliffs in Europe and home to millions of nesting creatures.

-Amongst these, the most popular is, of course, the puffins; not only are they incredibly numerous, but they are little-bothered by the attention of guests, so long as they stay a few metres back.
+Amongst these, the most popular is, of course, the puffins.
+Not only are they incredibly numerous, but they are little-bothered by the attention of guests, so long as they stay a few feet back.
 To see such adorable animals so closely, admiring how they interact in their couples and waddle clumsily around their burrows, is an intensely intimate wildlife experience.

-Latrabjarg is also famous for a heroic rescue story; after a British trawler capsized beneath the cliffs, its sorry crew would have all met their certain deaths had it not been for the bravery of the locals.
-Practised in gathering bird eggs by descending Latrabjarg on ropes, they reached the shipwreck and saved the stranded sailors.
+Latrabjarg is also famous for a heroic rescue story.
+After a British trawler capsized beneath the cliffs, its sorry crew would have all met their certain deaths had it not been for the bravery of the locals.
+Practiced in gathering bird eggs by descending Latrabjarg on ropes, they reached the shipwreck and saved the stranded sailors.

-After making the most of these jewels in the crown of the Westfjords, as well as any other hidden gem on your itinerary you have chosen to seek out, you’ll retire for the night in the spectacular fjord of Patreksfjordur.
+After making the most of these jewels and some hidden gems in the Westfjords, you'll retire for the night in the spectacular fjord of Patreksfjordur.

 To get to the Snaefellsnes Peninsula from the Westfjords could not be easier; a ferry large enough to escort your car regularly runs between them.
 Breidafjordur, the bay which separates these regions, is an incredible place to take a relaxing cruise across, with its countless islands teeming with birdlife and breathtaking views across the waters.

-As you approach Snaefellsnes, it will quickly become apparent why many consider it to be the most mystical and dramatic region of the country.
-Ninety kilometres long, it is lined by a range of enormous volcanic peaks.
+As you approach Snaefellsnes, it will quickly become apparent why many consider it the most mystical and dramatic region of the country.
+Fifty-six miles (90 km) long, it is lined by a range of enormous volcanic peaks.
 On its tip, capped by a twin-peaked glacier, is the largest and most impressive of them all, the mighty Snaefellsjokull volcano.

-You’ll land, however, in Stykkisholmur, the largest town on the peninsula, and a centre of fishing culture and folklore.
+You'll land in Stykkisholmur, the largest town on the peninsula and a center of fishing culture and folklore.

-After a stroll around this quaint and mystical place, you’ll head to the main road around Snaefellsnes by crossing the haunting Berserkjahraun lava field.
-The desolate beauty here, in contrast with the verdant greenery of the islands of Breidafjordur, is striking and exaggerated by the dark legend of how the road was first paved.
+After a stroll around this quaint and mystical place, you'll head to the main road around Snaefellsnes by crossing the haunting Berserkjahraun lava field.
+In contrast with the verdant greenery of the islands of Breidafjordur, the desolate beauty here is striking and exaggerated by the dark legend of how the road was first paved.

-If you do this, you’ll want to prioritise a visit to Mount Kirkjufell.
-This peak, which has been compared to a pyramid, an arrowhead and a church, stands alone by the coast, commanding the attention of any who pass it.
-Featured in Game of Thrones and the favourite subject of many local photographers, it is best appreciated by its adjacent waterfall.
+If you do this, you'll want to prioritize a visit to Mount Kirkjufell.
+This uniquely shaped peak has been compared to a pyramid, an arrowhead, and a church.
+It stands alone by the coast, commanding the attention of any who passes it.
+Featured in Game of Thrones and the favorite subject of many local photographers, the best angle to appreciate it is by its adjacent waterfall.

 After a fantastic start to your Snaefellsnes adventure, you'll retire for the night on the peninsula.